High School Students

 A variety of programs are available for high school students in the St. Louis area to learn more about health-care-related professions:

-- Office of Diversity Program’s Saturday Scholars Program: Students from area high schools are selected by their science teachers to attend this four-week human anatomy course taught by first- and second-year medical students.
+- Office of Diversity Program’s Saturday Scholars Program: Students from area high schools are selected by their science teachers to attend this five-week human anatomy course taught by first- and second-year medical students.
 Participants also are expected to prepare a PowerPoint presentation on a topic that they have researched utilizing the Internet, with the assistance of the Bernard Becker Medical Library staff.
 Each student is presented with a certificate for successfully completing the course during an awards luncheon on the last Saturday of the program.

 - Office of Diversity Program’s Health Professions Fair: The Health Professions Fair provides a forum for high school students – primarily from the St. Louis public schools – to explore various health-related opportunities.
 Each year approximately 150 students are selected by their high school teachers to participate in the fair.
 For more information, please contact the Office of Diversity Programs.